CO-FOUNDERS OF OPTIMIST; AWARD-WINNING DOCUMENTARY FILMMAKERS; HUMANITARIANS

-Most recently, Chris and Zach collaborated with the UN Refugee Agency and Google to create Searching for Syria, an immersive online hub that answers the world’s top searched questions about Syria.
+For the last 10 years, they've continued to film and do research with the same community of Peña Blanca, Guatemala.
+The stories are truly a unique lens into life in extreme poverty and will be incorporated into a new feature documentary releasing in 2020.
+Chris and Zach’s advocacy work reaches beyond filmmaking.
+In 2017, they collaborated with the UN Refugee Agency and Google to create Searching for Syria, an immersive online hub that answers the world’s top searched questions about Syria.
 The project was featured on the homepage of Google and reached over 5 million people in the first two weeks.

 Equal parts filmmaker and humanitarian, Chris and Zach have been on the front lines fighting for human rights, and have raised over a million dollars to directly empower disenfranchised communities through microfinance, education, and refugee resettlement.

 LIVING ON $1 A DAY: INNOVATION AND INSPIRATION FROM THE FORGOTTEN BILLION

 Over 1.1 billion people in the world survive on less than $1 a day.
-This talk will take you beyond the statistic and demonstrate how families must be innovative to survive life on the edge of destitute poverty.
-Join accidental filmmakers Chris and Zach, whose research project living on $1 a day for two months in rural Guatemala led the duo down an unexpected path.
-What began as a moment of curiosity has grown into two award-winning documentaries distributed by Netflix, over $1 million raised directly for aid, education, and microfinance, and a clear understanding that the poor are our best partners in ending extreme poverty.
-Through engaging use of video, personal stories, and professional experience, Chris and Zach will help you build empathy for others around the world, achieve a sense of gratitude for the opportunities at your fingertips, practice curiosity to discover your passion, and equip yourself with the tools you need to create change.
+This talk will take you beyond the statistic and demonstrate how innovative families are to survive life on the edge.
+Join accidental filmmakers Chris and Zach, whose research project living on $1 a day for two months in rural Guatemala led the duo to find an unexpected passion.
+What began as a moment of curiosity has grown into two award-winning documentaries distributed by Netflix, over $1.5 million raised directly for poverty alleviation, and a clear understanding that the poor are our best partners in ending extreme poverty.
+Through engaging use of video, personal stories, and research, Chris and Zach will help you build empathy for others around the world, achieve a sense of gratitude for the opportunities at your fingertips, practice curiosity to discover your passion, and equip yourself with the tools you need to create change.

 MAKING THE MOST OF YOUR GOOD INTENTIONS